LeonSo7/LeonSo7/README.md

 ### Hello World! 👋🏻
 My name is Leon.
 Welcome to my GitHub profile.

-I'm an Incoming Software Engineer at Palantir.
+I'm a Software Engineer at Palantir.
 To find out more about me, please visit my [LinkedIn](https://www.linkedin.com/in/leon-so/) or [website](https://leonso.ca)!

 - 🎓 Software Engineering & Management Alumnus at McMaster University
 - 👨🏻‍💻 Some places that I've worked: IBM, Amazon, Meta, Snowflake, Palantir